 We originate and purchase CRE debt and related instruments generally to be held as long-term investments at amortized cost.
-We adopted ASU No. 2016-13, Financial Instruments-Credit Losses, and subsequent amendments ("ASU 2016-13"), which replaced the incurred loss methodology with an expected loss model known as the Current Expected Credit Loss ("CECL") model.
+We adopted ASU No. 2016-13, Financial Instruments -Credit Losses, and subsequent amendments ("ASU 2016-13"), which replaced the incurred loss methodology with an expected loss model known as the Current Expected Credit Loss ("CECL") model.
 CECL amended the previous credit loss model to reflect our current estimate of all expected credit losses, not only based on historical experience and current conditions, but also by including reasonable and supportable forecasts incorporating forward-looking information.
 The measurement of expected credit losses under CECL is applicable to financial assets measured at amortized cost, and off-balance sheet credit exposures such as unfunded loan commitments.
 The allowance for credit losses required under ASU 2016-13 is deducted from the respective loans' amortized cost basis on our Condensed Consolidated Balance Sheets.
 The allowance for credit losses attributed to unfunded loan commitments is included in "Other liabilities" on the Condensed Consolidated Balance Sheets.

-We have implemented loan loss forecasting models for estimating expected life-time credit losses, at the individual loan level, for our commercial real estate loan portfolio.
-The CECL forecasting methods we use include (i) a probability of default and loss given default method using an underlying third-party CMBS/CRE loan database with historical loan losses from 1998 through 2023, and (ii) a probability weighted expected cash flow method, depending on the type of loan and the availability of relevant historical market loan loss data.
-We might use other acceptable alternative approaches in the future depending on, among other factors, the type of loan, underlying collateral, and availability of relevant historical market loan loss data.
+We Commencing in the second quarter of 2024, we have implemented estimated CECL reserves using the Weighted-Average Remaining Maturity, or WARM method, which has been identified as a loss-rate method for estimating CECL reserves by the Financial Accounting Standards Board ("FASB").
+In estimating a CECL reserve using the WARM method, we reference historical loan loss forecasting models for estimating data across a comparable data set and apply such loss rate to each loan over its expected life-time credit losses, at remaining term, taking into consideration expected economic conditions over the individual loan level, for our commercial real estate loan portfolio.
+The CECL forecasting methods relevant timeframe.
+In certain instances, we use include (i) a probability of default and loss given default method using an underlying third-party CMBS/CRE loan database with historical loan losses from 1998 through 2023, and (ii) a probability weighted expected cash flow method, depending on the type of loan and the availability of relevant historical market loan loss data.
+We might use other acceptable alternative approaches in the future depending on, among other factors, the type of loan, underlying collateral and availability of relevant historical market loan loss data.

-We estimate the CECL allowance for our loan portfolio, including unfunded loan commitments, at the individual loan level.
-Significant inputs to our forecasting methods include (i) key loan-specific inputs such as vintage year, loan-term, underlying property type, geographic location, most recent appraisal, and expected timing and amount of future loan fundings, (ii) performance against the underwritten business plan and our internal loan risk rating and (iii) a macro-economic forecast.
+We estimate To arrive at a CECL reserve using the CECL allowance for our loan portfolio, WARM method, we considered various factors including unfunded loan commitments, at (i) historical loss experience in the individual loan level.
+Significant inputs to our forecasting methods include (i) key loan-specific inputs such as vintage year, loan-term, underlying property type, geographic location, most recent appraisal, commercial real estate lending market, (ii) timing of expected repayments and expected timing and amount of loan future loan fundings, (ii) performance against the underwritten business plan funding, (iii) and our internal loan risk rating current and (iii) future view of the macroeconomic environment for a macro-economic forecast.